christianalfoni/impact/docs/giving-up-react.md

 }
 ```

 When the `count` updates in `ParentComponent` it will by default reconcile the `MyComponent` as well, even though it takes no props.
 Why reconcile `(state) => ui` if there is no `state`?
-And then there is a question why `memo` is not internally added on any component taking props?
+And then there is a question why `memo` is not internally added on all components taking props?
 There is of course an argument that the comparing of the props is overhead when they often change.
 The extreme case would just add work as it would compare the props _and_ reconcile every time.
 But calling a component, evaluate all the hooks and reconcile the returned user interface description... my intuition just tells me that this default comparing of props would end up net positive.
 But who am I to challenge this.
 The reason I talk about it though, is what follows.

 As React had performance issues it introduced concurrent mode.
 Concurrent mode allowed React to split up its reconciliation work.
 Previously the reconciliation was blocking, meaning that there was risk of jank in the user interface when the component trees are big and `memo` is not efficiently used.
 And with concurrent mode we got `StrictMode`. `StrictMode` was thought of as a way to help developers detect side effects in their components due to wrong hooks usage.
 In development, React will call components, hooks and lifecycle hooks in class components twice to ensure that there are no side effects.
 This is important as concurrent mode needs a guarantee that any pending reconciled component tree can be thrown away.
 But with this addition the intuition of how a React component works was disrupted again.
 Previously you could safely: